oscartbeaumont/website/source/_posts/Robocup-Australia-2019-Raspberry-Pi-Adventures.md

 ## The Minimum Required Hardware
 * 2 Drive Motors
-* 2 Claw Motors - One For Lifting Up And Down And One Of Grabbing The Can
+* 2 Claw Motors (Likely Servo's) - One For Lifting Up And Down And One Of Grabbing The Can
 * 3 Color Sensors - 2 For Sensing The Line And Colors On The Tiles, 1 For Sensing The Color Of The Block or Can
 * 1 Ultrasonic Sensor - Detect Object And The Can/Block